-I started building Kraken (an HTTP server in C) and quickly realized I needed data structures that the C standard library doesn't give you — a hashmap for routing, a queue for the thread pool's task buffer, a linked list for dynamic storage.
-Rather than pulling in external libraries for each one, I wrote them myself and packaged them as a standalone library.
+I started building Kraken (an HTTP server in C) and quickly realized I needed data structures the C standard library doesn't give you: a hashmap for routing, a queue for the thread pool's task buffer, a linked list underneath it.
+Rather than reaching for a different dependency for each one, I built them up into a small standalone library.

 Collections